rethinc/reinstall/README.md

 ```

 ### Views

-Add view examples component in `view-examples/examples/shared` and register it in `view-examples/examples.ts`

-Run view examples app
+Run view examples app with
 ```
 npm run view-examples
 ```

+To add a new example add a vue component file next to the component with a `.example.vue` suffix (e.g MyButton.example.vue).

 open browser at [http://localhost:3001](http://localhost:3001)

 ### SVG Icons